guy2OO/Dustin_Garick_BNSW/John Doe.md

 John claimed that the intruder had 'glowing orange eyes' and that he had encountered similar looking people during his service in Iraq near a temple.
 The intruder mentioned information that few people would know.
 John also mentioned he had a nightmare the night before the break in.

-After noticing the signs of autopsy the mortician was questioned as no autopsy was meant to have happened yet, he commented that this was a corpse that should have been in the morgue already.
+After noticing the signs of autopsy the [[Fred Flickinger|Mortician]] was questioned as no autopsy was meant to have occurred yet, he commented that this was a corpse that should have been in the morgue already.
 After checking he found it to be missing but provided the following information.
 - Corpse was a Robert Hargrove
 - Was being embalmed during the day of the 11th Aug